By Rebecca Spencer – Comment Editor

 Travelling before joining university is an amazing experience and chance to grow as a person, to become more open-minded, confident and friendly, which are all valuable attributes for thriving at university!

-Embrace the values that you were gifted with on your gap year and start your degree off fresh!
+Embrace the values you have gained from your gap year and start your term off with a fresh, optimistic mindset.